 Best Tea Bags: Matcha Kari Whole-Leaf Matcha Tea Bags at Amazon

-While matcha continues to grow in popularity, attracting newcomers for reasons ranging from health benefits to culinary versatility, the striking green powder actually traces back centuries.
+While matcha continues to grow in popularity, attracting newcomers for various reasons including culinary versatility, the striking green powder actually traces back centuries.
 Its most prominent origin story goes like this: The Zen Buddhist monk Eisai brought the tea plant from China to Japan in the 12th century.
 Every sip of a matcha latte today to every spoonful of green tea ice cream contains this 900-year-old history.

 From culinary grade to ceremonial, here are the best matcha powders to buy.